 - Hemispherectomy: One side of the brain is partially removed and disconnected from the other side.
 This surgery is performed only if seizures have not responded to medications and in special circumstances (Rasmussen’s encephalitis, hemiplegic cerebral palsy, hemimegalencephaly).

-- Vagus nerve stimulation: A small device (VNS) is implanted beneath the skin of the chest and is connected by a thin wire to the vagus nerve.
+- Vagus nerve stimulation (VNS): A small device (VNS) is implanted beneath the skin of the chest and is connected by a thin wire to the vagus nerve.
 This device is programmed to send impulses to the brain, which helps stop the seizure or quicken the recovery.

-- Responsive neurostimulator system: A device (RNS) is implanted to reduce seizures in individuals 18 years of age or older with partial onset seizures.
+- Responsive neurostimulator system (RNS): A device (RNS) is implanted to reduce seizures in individuals 18 years of age or older with partial onset seizures.

-Le Bonheur neurosurgeons also remove tumors, which can cause seizures and other health problems.
-The blue bar represents the number of tumor resection surgeries performed in 2015 and the red bar shows the number of cases in 2016.
+Le Bonheur neurosurgeons also remove brain tumors, which can cause seizures and other health problems.
+The graph below shows the number of brain tumor resection surgeries performed from 2017-2020.

 Why it is important: Le Bonheur teams up with St. Jude Children’s Research Hospital in the removal and treatment of children with brain tumors.
-Because we perform so many tumor surgeries, our neurosurgeons have some of the most experience in the country.
-On average, we perform 18 tumor surgeries per month.
+Because we perform so many brain tumor surgeries, our neurosurgeons have some of the most experience in the country.

 “We do more pediatric brain tumors than anywhere in the country,” Boop said.